rodsenra/mythical-poc/README.md

 Requirements for the New Platform
 =================================

+  Backend as a Service (BaaS) composed by cloud-based RESTful services:
-  * single CMA
+    * unified CMA
-  * integrated access to multiple databases (including different data models)
+    * uniform access to all enterprise data (CMS,Search, Semantics)
+    * authentication
+    * authorization
+    * billing

-  # support for mobile apps
+  The new architeture should naturally lead to support for mobile apps

 Objectives for this project
 ===========================

-Design a draft of the new architecture for content publication.
+ 1) Design a draft of the new architecture for content publication.
-Specify a draft for the interface contracts for:

-  * CMA
-  * Database integrator
+    Define a first version of the interfaces and contracts between the several components of the architecture.
+    There is no need for a complete implementation at the end of the project.
+    Development of code will be done on-demand to validate concepts.

+ 2) The design of the architecture will define the communication between the teams.
+    We should be able to understand which stories are relevant to which teams.

+  The outcome of this project should be to deliver a draft implementation that does CMA+CDA for some content using the base elements of new architecture.
+  The focus will be to elucidate doubts about the new architecture.

 Desired features
 ================